tamhinsf/ChannelSurf/README.md

 	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin at this page [https://my.slack.com/services/export](https://my.slack.com/services/export).
 Download the export file and tell Channel Surf its location.
 We'll scan it and re-create the Slack channel structure in Teams - and give you the option to do more.

-  * Copy Slack message history (optional)
+  * Archive Slack message history (optional)

-    Want to create HTML files that display the message history for each Slack channel that’s been re-created in Microsoft Teams?
-If yes, we'll create a sequentially named set of HTML files, which you can view by launching the Teams app, selecting a re-created Slack channel, opening the Files tab and navigating to this path: channelsurf/messages/html.
-Note: a better viewing experience may be coming in the future.
+    Create HTML files in Microsoft Teams that display the message history for each re-created Slack channel.
+To view your HTML message archive, launch the Teams app, select a re-created Slack channel, open the Files tab, and browse to this path: channelsurf/messages/html.
+You'll see one or more HTML files that contain your Slack channel messages.

+    Note: We'll improve the display of user names, date and time stamps, message formatting, and provide a better viewing experience in the future.
+We're just getting started!

-  * Copy Slack file attachments (optional)
+  * Archive Slack file attachments (optional)

-    You can optionally let us copy file attachments associated with Slack messages into the Microsoft Teams folder associated with its re-created channel.
-As a bonus, the HTML files that display the message history will link to the copied files.
-You an also access these migrated files directly by selecting the re-created channel in the Teams app, going to the Files tab, and navigating to the channelsurf/fileattachments folder.
-You'll see subfolders whose name maps to the file attachment's unique ID on Slack.
+    Copy file attachments associated with Slack messages into Microsoft Teams.
+Of course, messages in your HTML message archive (described above) that contain file attachments will link to the copy of the file attachment we've copied to Microsoft Teams.

+    You an also access these archived file attachments directly by selecting the re-created channel in the Teams app, going to the Files tab, and navigating to the channelsurf/fileattachments folder.
+You'll then see subfolders whose name maps to the file attachment's unique ID on Slack.
 Open a subfolder, and you'll have access to the actual file attachment.

 NOTE: Channel Surf uses features of the Microsoft Graph currently in preview (beta).
 You may encounter unexpected errors and changes in behavior.
 We'll do our best to keep up.